- Co-anchor of ABC News' 20/20, and former anchor on ABC's Good Morning America

 Anchor, ABC's "Good Morning America"

-Robach also traveled to Iceland to report on the front lines of climate change with the world’s most elite ice climbers, taking viewers into an ice sinkhole over a hundred feet deep live using the latest in drone technology.
-As part of GMA’s Hidden Worlds series, she reported from Tanzania on the poaching epidemic and its impact across the globe.
-In 2014, she traveled to Nigeria to interview Malala Yousafzai, the seventeen year-old who was in the African country as part of a campaign to free hundreds of captive school girls.
-She also reported live from South Africa just days after the shooting of Oscar Pistorious’ girlfriend Reeva Steenkamp.
-Robach anchored ABC News’ coverage of the 2016 Summer Olympics in Rio de Janeiro, Brazil, the 2014 Winter Olympics in Sochi, Russia and reported from London for the birth of Prince George.
+She also traveled to Iceland to report on the front lines of climate change with the world’s most elite ice climbers, taking viewers into an ice sinkhole over a hundred feet deep, and reported live from Tanzania on the poaching epidemic and its impact across the globe.
+In 2014, she traveled to Nigeria to interview Malala Yousafzai, the seventeen-year-old who was campaigning to free hundreds of captive school girls.
+She also reported live from South Africa just days after the shooting of Oscar Pistorius’ girlfriend Reeva Steenkamp.
+Robach anchored ABC News’ Olympic coverage of the 2018 Winter Games in PyeongChang , South Korea, the 2016 Summer Olympics in Rio de Janeiro, Brazil, and the 2014 Winter Olympics in Sochi, Russia.

 Additionally, Robach has interviewed countless newsmakers and celebrities.
-Her headline making interviews include: Gretchen Carlson’s first television interview on sexual harassment in the workplace, Hulk Hogan, who responded to making racial slurs, and Monica Lewinsky's first network interview in over a decade.
-She also sat down with "Real Housewives of New Jersey" Teresa Giudice after she spent time in a federal prison and recording pop star Taylor Swift after her worldwide exclusive live-stream on Yahoo and ABC News announcing Swift’s new album and single.
+Her headline making interviews include: Tonya Harding in a two-hour prime time special, Gretchen Carlson’s first television interview on sexual harassment in the workplace, Hulk Hogan who responded to making racial slurs and Monica Lewinsky’s first network interview in over a decade.

-Robach has reported and anchored several "20/20" programs for ABC News.
-Most recently, she spoke exclusively with Leanna Taylor, the woman whose ex-husband was convicted of their toddler death in a hot car.
-She extensively covered the University of Virginia campus rape case, landing the first interview with Dean Nicole Eramo following the retraction of the infamous Rolling Stone article.
-In December 2013, Robach hosted the two-hour primetime special "Secrets of the Castle: Beyond Downton Abbey,” where she traveled to the English and Scottish countrysides to go behind the scenes of "Downton Abbey" and explore the present-day British aristocracy.
+Robach has reported and anchored several “20/20” programs for ABC News.
+Most recently, she interviewed the California couple accused of a “Gone Girl” abduction hoax after enduring a real life, terrifying kidnapping.
+She also spoke exclusively with Leanna Taylor, the woman whose ex-husband was convicted of their toddler death in a hot car.
+She extensively covered the University of Virginia campus rape case landing the first interview with Dean Nicole Eramo following the retraction of the infamous Rolling Stone article.

 In 2015, Robach wrote a New York Times bestseller titled “Better: How I Let Go of Control, Held On To Hope, and Found Joy in My Darkest Hour" about her unexpected journey with breast cancer after being diagnosed following an on-air mammogram on GMA.